Faculty of Social Sciences

 University-College Collaborations, Faculty of Social Sciences

 Collaborative programs give students a unique opportunity to obtain both a degree at Brock and a diploma at a community college — all in just four years.
 With the programs, you acquire a strong base of theoretical knowledge combined with applied and practical experience.
 Most participating college programs involve field placements where you will gain valuable work experience.
-There is a slide show that is available that explains how the programs work.

 Frequently Asked Questions

 1. What is a “Faculty of Social Sciences University-College Collaboration”?